UCSF-CBI/c4/docs/howto/python.md

 ### 2. Installing to a virtual environment (aka "virtualenv")

 <div class="alert alert-info" role="alert">
-Virtual environment are not used just for cluster environments - many Python users and developers choose to use virtual environment on their local computers whenever they work in Python.
+Virtual environment are not used just on computer clusters - many Python users and developers choose to use virtual environment on their local computers whenever they work in Python.
 </div>

 An alternative to install globally to your home directory, is to install to a local folder using a, so called, Python _virtual environment_.
 A virtual environment is a self-contained folder that contains the Python executable and any Python packages you install.
 When you _activate_ a virtual environment, environment variables like `PATH` is updated such that you will use the Python executable and the packages in the virtual environment and not the globally installed ones.